josmar-crwdstffng/angular/packages/docs/web_workers/web_workers.md

 ```
 This code is nearly the same as the TypeScript version with just a couple key differences:
-* We don't have a `loader.js` file.
-Dart applications don't need this file because you don't need a module loader.
+* We do not have a `loader.js` file.
+Dart applications do not need this file because you do not need a module loader.
 * We provide a `SendPort` through DI using the token `RENDER_SEND_PORT`.
 Dart applications use the Isolate API, which communicates via
-Dart's Port abstraction.
+the Port abstraction in Dart.
 When you call `setupIsolate` from the UI thread, angular starts a new Isolate to run
 your application logic.
 When Dart starts a new Isolate it passes a `SendPort` to that Isolate so that it
 can communicate with the Isolate that spawned it.
 You need to provide this `SendPort` through DI
 so that Angular can communicate with the UI.
 * You need to set up `ReflectionCapabilities` on both the UI and Worker.
 Just like writing non-concurrent
 Angular2 Dart applications you need to set up the reflector.
 You should not use Reflection in production,
 but should use the Angular transformer to remove it in your final JS code.
-Note there's currently a bug
+Note there is currently a bug
 with running the transformer on your UI code (#3971).
 You can (and should) pass the file where you call
 `bootstrap` as an entry point to the transformer, but you should not pass your UI index file
 to the transformer until that bug is fixed.

 ## Writing WebWorker Compatible Components
 You can do almost everything in a WebWorker component that you can do in a typical Angular Component.
 The main exception is that there is **no** DOM access from a WebWorker component.
-In Dart this means you can't
+In Dart this means you cannot
-import anything from `dart:html` and in JavaScript it means you can't use `document` or `window`.
+import anything from `dart:html` and in JavaScript it means you cannot use `document` or `window`.
 Instead you
-should use data bindings and if needed you can inject `Renderer2` along with your component's `ElementRef`
+should use data bindings and if needed you can inject `Renderer2` along with the `ElementRef` of your component
 directly into your component and use methods such as `setProperty`, `setAttribute`,
 `addClass`, `setStyle`, and `setValue`.
 Note that you **cannot** call
 `getNativeElementSync`.
 Doing so will always return `null` when running in a WebWorker.